audrow/open-robotics-scripts/update-maintainers/README.md

   more information and view the available options.
 - The `run` command uses the config file to update the maintainers for all repositories.
 You can run this with `--dry-run` to see what would be done.
+- The `status` command uses the config file to get the current maintainers for all repositories.
+This is an easy way to see which repositories are not up-to-date.
 - Create a config file with the `make-config` command.
 This command can accept file arguments to include maintainers and repositories from YAML files.
 These yaml files can be created with the